valdirmendesdev/go-concurrency-study/README.md

 newChannel := make(chan [type])
 ```

-To write value in the channel
+To write value in the channel.

+IMPORTANT: Channel value attribution should be executed in a go routine

 ```go
 newChannel <- value